Asia, India & Latin America

 College of DuPage – Travel & Tourism program

-Over 25 years working in the luxury travel sector split between two tour operators and one resort hotel collection: Abercrombie & Kent (12.5 years); Cox & Kings (10 years); One&Only Resorts (5 years)
+Over 30 years working in the luxury travel sector.
+Before joining Travel Beyond in 2016, I worked for two tour operators and one resort hotel collection: Abercrombie & Kent (12.5 years); Cox & Kings (10 years); One&Only Resorts (5 years)

 My travel experiences started at a very young age including frequent trips to my mother’s native country (Panama) and an eye-opening trip to the former Soviet Union in the late 1980s.
 I truly feel that travel is the ultimate ongoing educational tool and one that has shaped the person I am today.
 Creating itineraries for my clients that foster meaningful connections with people across the globe, as they cultivate their own personal passions, gives me the utmost satisfaction.
 Whether it be experiences in nature, art, music, food, shopping or authentic cultural encounters, I take great pride in ensuring the itineraries I produce allow each individual client to take his/her own travel dreams and make them a reality.